cheat-sheets/health-cheat-sheet/README.md

 - **Platelets** (thrombocytes) - the cells that react to bleeding from blood vessel injury by clumping, thereby initiating a blood clot.

-Basic of immune system in Russian: https://www.youtube.com/watch?v=tJXk2zDomWk
+The basics of immune system in Russian: https://www.youtube.com/watch?v=tJXk2zDomWk

 ## The Science of Well Being